bioeconometrician/bioeconometrician.github.io/_posts/2017-10-09-politically_correct_selection.md

 "I completely concur.
 We can't have horrible themes that suggest inappropriate things, like when little Timmy was picking oranges at the farm," said the Elementary school representative.

 "My god!" said the counselor.
 "Could you imagine the outrage by the parents?
-We almost had our heads chopped off by the ministry when we alled 'The Four Country Bears'.
-Four bears, one bed, not natural".
+We almost had our heads chopped off by the ministry when we allowed 'The Four Country Bears'.
+Four bears, one bed, not natural."

 "Not right," murmured the other members of the group.